rafaelaudy/rafaelaudy.github.io/_posts/2015-11-7-angular-preview-talk.md

 ---
 layout: post
 title: Angular 2 Preview Talk
-excerpt: In this talk I explain why Angular 2 might be the next hot framework and how to get started.
+excerpt: Should you care about Angular 2?
+Is it easy to migrate from Angular 1?
+In this talk I explain why this framework might be the hottest thing on the web next year.
+This post also contains the slides, repositories and links mentioned during the talk.
 keywords: Angular 2, TypeScript, Introduction, Preview, Rafael Audy, Rafael Glanzner, Rafael Audy Glanzner
 ---